Advanced Search

 All great vehicle systems assert that in order to achieve the resultant state, that is the union of the two bodies, it is essential to engage in a path in which there is a union of method and wisdom.
 However, the union of wisdom and method according to the sutra system is not a complete union.
 Although it refers to wisdom in terms of the wisdom realizing emptiness and method in the terms of the practice of the six perfection such as giving, ethics and so forth, the union of method and wisdom here refers only to the practice of wisdom realizing emptiness being complemented by a factor of method such as the mind of enlightenment, and the practice of the mind of enlightenment and aspects of method being complemented and supported by a factor of wisdom such as realization of emptiness.
 In other words, they maintain that it is not possible for both factors of the path, the wisdom factor and method factor, to be present within one entity of consciousness.

 Such a form of practice is a relative union of method and wisdom.
-The practise of wisdom is not isolated from factors of method, nor is the practise of method isolated from factors of wisdom, yet it is not a complete form of union of method and wisdom.
-Tantra alone can serve as the ultimate cause or path for realizing the resultant state of Buddhahood, in which there is a complete unity between the form body and the truth body.
+The practice of wisdom is not isolated from factors of method, nor is the practice of method isolated from factors of wisdom, yet it is not a complete form of union of method and wisdom.
+Tantra alone can serve as the ultimate cause or path for realizing the resultant state of buddhahood, in which there is a complete unity between the form body and the truth body.

 To attain a firm pride of being a deity requires a stable visualization of the form and appearance of the deity.
 Normally, because of our natural tendency and consequent notion of self we have an innate feeling of 'I' and 'self' based upon our body and mind.
 If we similarly cultivate a strong perception of our own appearance as a deity, we will also be able to cultivate divine pride, the sense of identity as a deity, by focusing on the divine body.